Ansley T. Erickson

 Affiliated faculty member, Columbia University Department of History

 Ansley T. Erickson is a historian who focuses on educational inequality and the interaction between schooling, urban and metropolitan space, and economic change.
 She earned her Ph.D. in U.S. History from Columbia University in May, 2010, and was awarded an NAE/Spencer Postdoctoral Fellowship for 2011-13.
 Her manuscript in progress, Schooling the Metropolis: Educational Inequality Made and Remade reveals how private and public agendas for economic growth and spatial transformations in the city shaped educational inequality by race and class, through an examination of the case of Nashville, Tennessee.
-The book will be published by the University of Chicago Press, and the dissertation on which it is based was awarded Columbia's Bancroft Dissertation Prize for 2010 and won the History of Education Society's Claude A. Eggertsen Dissertation Prize for 2011.
+The book is under contract with the University of Chicago Press, and the dissertation on which it is based was awarded Columbia's Bancroft Dissertation Prize for 2010 and won the History of Education Society's Claude A. Eggertsen Dissertation Prize for 2011.

 With Professor Ernest Morrell of TC's Institute for Urban and Minority Education, Erickson leads the Educating Harlem project, a collaborative investigation into the history of education, broadly defined, in 20th century Harlem.
 Educating Harlem includes a speaker series, scholarly conference, digital history project, and youth participatory history program.